-Stephen is VP Strategy Stewardship at Unilever plc, one of the world’s largest consumer-goods companies.
-He has extensive experience in corporate communications and organisation change, working across a range of leading FTSE-100 companies.
-He leads the internal and external communication of Unilever’s purpose-driven, sustainable growth strategy and Connected for Growth (C4G) – the company’s transformational change programme.
-As a self-confessed ‘joiner-of-the-dots’, Stephen established a research-based communications strategy upon which Unilever’s integrated approach to global communication was established.
-He business partners the Chief Marketing and Communications Officer and the Chief HR Officer and is a member of the HR Leadership Team.
+As VP, Stephen led the internal and external communication of Unilever’s purpose-driven, sustainable growth strategy and Connected for Growth (C4G) – the company’s transformational change programme.
+As a self-confessed ‘joiner-of-the-dots’, Stephen established a research-based communications strategy, upon which Unilever’s integrated approach to global communications was established.
+He business partnered with the Chief Marketing and Communications Officer and the Chief HR Officer and was a member of the HR Leadership Team.

-He is a Visiting Executive Fellow at Henley Business School, where he contributes regularly to MBA programmes and co-writes papers. e.g.
+He is a Visiting Executive Fellow at Henley Business School, where he contributes regularly to MBA programmes.
+He has co-written the following papers:

-He is a Fellow and former secretary of the Investor Relations Society and sits on the Advisory Board of Criticaleye.
+He is a Fellow and former Secretary of the Investor Relations Society.